aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-xlsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a WORD to XLSX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+As a Python developer, you may be looking for a way to add a WORD to XLSX conversion feature to your application.
+Aspose.Total for Python via .NET API can help you automate the conversion process.
+This API is a full package of various APIs that can handle different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORD file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The process of converting a WORD file to XLSX involves two steps.
+Firstly, you need to use the Aspose.Words for Python via .NET API to convert the WORD file to HTML.
+After that, you can use the Excel Python API, Aspose.Cells for Python via .NET, to save the created HTML into the desired Microsoft Excel format.

+The Aspose.Total for Python via .NET API is a comprehensive solution that can help you with all your document conversion needs.
+It is easy to use and can be integrated into your existing application with minimal effort.
+It also offers a wide range of features such as document manipulation, document comparison, and document conversion.

+The Aspose.Words for Python via .NET API is a powerful tool that can help you convert WORD files to HTML quickly and easily.
+It supports a wide range of features such as document manipulation, document comparison, and document conversion.
+It also offers a wide range of options for formatting the output HTML.

+The Aspose.Cells for Python via .NET API is a powerful tool that can help you save the created HTML into the desired Microsoft Excel format.
+It supports a wide range of features such as document manipulation, document comparison, and document conversion.
+It also offers a wide range of options for formatting the output XLSX file.

+Overall, Aspose.Total for Python via .NET API is a great solution for automating the WORD to XLSX conversion process.
+It is easy to use and can be integrated into your existing application with minimal effort.
+It also offers a wide range of features such as document manipulation, document comparison, and document conversion.

 {{% /blocks/products/pf/feature-page-summary %}}